|S-Boats in the Imperial Navy|

 S-Boats in the Imperial Navy (Kaiserliche Marine) 1916 - 1919

-The start of the German S-Boat-Forces is back in World War One when workingboats from civilian sources, which were employed since 1916 in the clearing of nets off the coast of Flandres were in need of protection against the barrier guards.
+The base of the German S-Boat-Forces goes back to World War I. Workingboats requisitioned from civilian sources, which were employed in the clearing of nets off the coast of Flandres since 1916 were in need of protection against the enemy raids.

-In 1917 four net-working boats (LM 1 and LM 2) especially for that purpose built and armed with a 3,7 cm machine-cannon and two additional safety boats armed with a 45-cm bow-torpedo-tube and a machine-gun (LM 5 and LM 6) were commissioned.
+In 1917 four net-working boats (LM 1 and LM 2) especially built for that purpose and armed with a 3,7 cm machine-cannon and two additional safety boats armed with a 45-cm bow-torpedo-tube to launch the 6 m long aircraft-torpedo F52 and a machine-gun (LM 5 and LM 6) were commissioned.
 All boats were equipped with three propulsion shafts each driven by a 210 horse power Maybach CX 6-cylinder four-stroke gasoline airship-engine without reverse gear unit (the capability to reverse was neglected).

-The boats had a complement of seven to eight personnel.
-They reached a speed of about 30 knots, the radius of action was 150 to 200 nautical miles and the endurance was five to seven hours.
+The boats had a complement of seven to eight men.
+They attained a speed of about 30 knots, the radius of action was 150 to 200 nautical miles and the endurance was five to seven hours.

 LM 5 and LM 6 (picture from H. Fock: Schnellboote Band 1)

-The originally planned stern-torpedo-tubes were substituted during the building phase by one bow-torpedo-tube.
+The stern-torpedo-tubes originally planned were substituted during the building phase by one bow-torpedo-tube.
 The firing speed was up to 20 knots.
-The boats were employed against the barrier guards with some success.
+The boats were employed against enemies barrier guards with some success.

 LM-Boat under shipyard trials (picture: Archives Lürssen)